kazurayam/fail_a_custom_keyword/README.md

 5. a caller that calls a sub test case **with** `try-catch` block; the sub test case does log failure, but does not throw `StepFailedException`.
 6. a caller that calls a sub test case **with** `try-catch` block; the sub test case does log failure, and does throw `StepFailedException`.

 A long list of test cases.
-I wanted to make my test case code concise.
+I wanted to make my test case codes concise.
 Therefore I needed a custom keyword which enables me to encapsulate the detail behavior (to log failure or not; to throw exeption or not;) in 1 line of code per each 6 test cases above.

 ## Solution